mhagiwara/paper-reviews/morph.md

 Word Segmentation
 -----------------
 * Nobuhiro Kaji et al. Efficient Staggered Decoding for Sequence Labeling.
 ACL 2010. http://anthology.aclweb.org//P/P10/P10-1050.pdf
   - Viterbi decoding slow - O(NL^2) where L is the # of labels
   - Staggererd decoding: group labels into degenerate labels, activate labels by their relative frequency, continues until the best path doesn't go through degenerate nodes, transition scores = max of degenerate nodes
   - Pruning based on score lower bound and maximum for each label
   - PoS tagging, PoS tagging and chunking, and supertagging: several order of magnitute faster than Viterbi, CarpeDiem, comparable with beam search with similar performance.

 * Manabu Sassano.
 Deterministic Word Segmentation Using Maximum Matching with Fully Lexicalized Rules.
 EACL 2014. http://anthology.aclweb.org//E/E14/E14-4016.pdf
   - Maximum algorithm with transformation rules (sequence of characters -> sequences of morphemes)
   - Learning transformation rules - by transformation-based learning (TBL; Brill 1995) - if system makes an error, learn a rule [word sequence with error] -> [correct sequence].
 Sort the rules by scores and accept the rule if it gives positive
   - F measure almost 0.96 after training on Web corpus, 4 times faster than MeCab.
 Higher performance by post-processing.

 * Hai Zhao and Chunyu Kit.
 An Empirical Comparison of Goodness Measures for Unsupervised Chinese Word Segmentation with a Uniﬁed Framework.
 ICJNLP 2008. http://www.aclweb.org/anthology/I/I08/I08-1002.pdf
   - Comparison of unsupervised WS based on word goodness scores (FSR, DLG, AV, BE) and decoding algorithms (viterbi optimization / maximal forward matching)
   - Experiments on Bakeoff-3 (AS, CityU, CTB, MSRA corpora), DLG outperforms on 2-chars and AV/BE on 3+-chars (because two-character words are dominant in Chinese), viterbi optimization wins
   - Word candidate pruning, ensemble segmentation (taking intersection of word candidates) effective, F range 0.65 - 0.7.

 * Chunyu Kit and Yorick Wilks.
 Unsupervised Learning of Word Boundary with Description Length Gain.
 CoNLL 1999. https://aclweb.org/anthology/W/W99/W99-0701.pdf
   - DLG (description length gain), following MDL (minimum description length)
   - DL = the Shannon-Fano code length of the corpus (over "tokens", characters, words, etc.), gain = difference of DL when substituting token seqs with another symbol
   - Decoding: Viterbi algorithm to maximize the sum of average DLGs over chunks
   - Experiment on the entire Brown corpus: Prec = 79%, Rec = 63%

 * Mathias Creutz.
 Unsupervised Segmentation of Words Using Prior Distributions of Morph Length and Frequency.
 ACL 2003. http://acl.ldc.upenn.edu/acl2003/main/pdfs/Creutz.pdf
   - Divide words into morphs (smaller segments) from corpus assuming a generative model
   - Generate lexicon (size = uniform), morph types (gamma distribution over length), morph strings (multinomial over characters), morph frequencies (refined Zipf's formula)
   - Algorithm: greedy split until the probability converges
   - Evaluation: percentage of (aligned in the training data) recognized morphemes: approx. 40% in Finnish and 45% in English (approx. linear vs log of corpus size)

 * Sharon Goldwater et al. Contextual Dependencies in Unsupervised Word Segmentation.
 ACL-COLING 2006. http://cocosci.berkeley.edu/tom/papers/wordseg1.pdf
   - Comparison with MBDP (Model-Based Dynamic Programming; Brent 1999) and NGS (n-gram Seggmentation; Venkataraman 2001)
   - Unigram: Dirichlet process with \alpha_0 (acts like the parameter of an infinite-dimensional symetric Dirichlet distribution) and P_0 (base distribution; unigram phoneme dist.) + Gibbs sampling + annealing (raising the probabilities of h1 and h2 to the power of 1/\gamma)
   - Bigram: hierarchical Dirichlet process, where each word w is associated with its own restaurant, which represents the distribution over words that follow w.
   - Experiments unigram -> lexicon accuracy higher but token F (~ 53.8) lower. bigram: both lexicon and token accuracy are higher than unigram (esp. tokens, F ~ 76.6)

+* Sharon Goldwater et al. A Bayesian framework for word segmentation: Exploring the effects of context.
+Cognition 112 (2009) 21-54.
+  - What assumptions do learners hae to make about the nature of language in order to segment it?
+  - Mathematical analysis shows that undersegmentation is the optimal solution when assuming statistical independence between words.
+  -

 * Teemu Ruokolainen et al. Painless Semi-Supervised Morphological Segmentation using Conditional Random Fields.
 EACL 2014. http://aclweb.org/anthology//E/E14/E14-4017.pdf
     - Linear chain CRF, IOB2 model on characters, with standard emission and transition features